Ernyoke/ervin-szilagyi-static-site/src/articles/building-super-slim-containerized-lambdas-revisited.md

 At first glance, this might seem like a minor optimization, but when you consider that AWS has millions of customers building Docker images, it suddenly makes sense to recommend working with slimmer images.
 Furthermore, having smaller images is considered a best practice overall.

 Around three years ago, I wrote an article about "how", I was discussing ways to reduce the size of Lambda containers.
-My article was titled (Building Super Slim Containerized Lambdas on AWS)[/articles/building-super-slim-containerized-lambdas.html] and it primarily focused on Lambda functions written in Rust.
+My article was titled [Building Super Slim Containerized Lambdas on AWS](articles/building-super-slim-containerized-lambdas.html) and it primarily focused on Lambda functions written in Rust.
 Reading the AWS blog article reminded me that I should probably revisit the topic of creating slim Lambda images and provide a more informed perspective.

 ## Short Recap